 Call of Duty: Modern Warfare players have been voicing their discontent with the game's skill-based matchmaking (SBMM) ever since the game released two months ago.
 Many prefer other types of matchmaking such as ping-based matchmaking and feel that SBMM is punishing for players who just want to enjoy the game and improve their skills.

-Other Modern Warfare issues are a bit overshadowed by SBMM but luckily, the latest video over at the game's subreddit shows an equally important feature that needs to be improved as soon as possible.
+Other Modern Warfare issues are a bit overshadowed by SBMM but luckily, over at the game's subreddit shows an equally important feature that needs to be improved as soon as possible.
 Redditor instinxx uploaded a video where the popular streamer Shroud executes a perfect headshot with his Desert Eagle in an almost impossible situation.

 However, Shroud's precision and skills are not the point of the video.
 The scene after the awesome kills shows the duel from the victim's perspective.
 Another popular streamer, Tim The Tatman was on the receiving end and as you can see the video, something is awfully off here.